CodingLawyersClub/fundamentals/README.md

 `git clone` is how we get code from Github to our computer.
 A clone does exactly what you think, it makes an exact copy.
 We're going to clone the repository that is hosting this README.
 Start by opening [the fundamentals repository](https://github.com/CodingLawyersClub/fundamentals) in a new tab and click the green button near the top that says "Clone or download."
 When the popup appears, select "Use SSH."
 Then select the little clipboard icon to the right to copy.

 Now, go back to `iTerm`. `cd` to make sure you're in your Desktop.
 And paste the thing you copied to the clipboard.
-Run the following command:
+Run the following command: (the $ in the above command represents the prompt and is not meant to be typed.
+Your prompt may look different!):

 ```
-git clone git@github.com:CodingLawyersClub/fundamentals.git
+$ git clone git@github.com:CodingLawyersClub/fundamentals.git
 ```

 You just cloned the repository hosting this README onto your Desktop.
 Now let's open it in iTerm!